 Can any funds carry over into next year?

 Possibly.
-The IRS normally allows up to a $550 carryover (adjusted annually, and increases to $570 for 2022) of medical FSA funds from one plan year to the next.
+The IRS normally allows up to a $570 carryover in 2022 (adjusted annually, and increases to $610 for 2023) of medical FSA funds from one plan year to the next.
 Employers determine whether their medical FSAs include a carryover.

 What are grace periods and run-out periods?

 A grace period is an extension of time beyond the end of the regular plan year in which FSA participants can incur new expenses and use any remaining funds from the previous plan year.
 This can last up to 2½ months after the end of the plan year.

 The run-out period is a specific time frame after the end of the plan year in which FSA participants can submit claims for eligible expenses incurred during the plan year.
 Unlike a grace period, a run-out period does not allow for new expenses to be incurred during that period of time.
 A run-out period allows participants to request reimbursements for expenses they may have incurred close to the end of the plan year but haven’t submitted for reimbursement yet.

 An employer can choose to offer either a grace period or a carryover, but not both.
 Sometimes, an employer may pick neither, which means any remaining funds in the FSA at the end of the plan year are forfeited.

 Below, we've outlined what percentages of FSAs on the WEX benefits platform have a carryover or grace period.
 For more benchmarking data from our platform, click the graphic.

 Can participants change their FSA election during a plan year?

 - A change in the number of tax dependents